hth313/OS4/doc/basics.rst

 the 4-bit page address is typically known through some context we already have.

-Here we have a slight problem as we need 12 bits to describe such address and a ROM word is only 10 bits wide.
-To make it possible to describe a location inside the entire page, OS4 uses a concept called a packed pointer which is a 12-bit page pointer right shifted two locations, resulting in a single 10-bit value.
+Here we have a slight problem as we need 12 bits for a page address and a ROM word is only 10 bits wide.
+To make it possible to describe a location inside the entire page, OS4 uses a concept called a packed pointer which is a 12-bit page pointer shifted right two bit positions, resulting in a single 10-bit value.

 To unpack a packed pointer, the 10 bit value is left shifted two times and combined with the page address.
 This means that the actual address